Tscholten1/FML/README.md

 * Open `index.html` in the `dist` directory in a web browser.

 Note: this project was originally sourced from Kelli Blalock (https://www.kelliblalock.com/)
-# Note: this project was originally sourced from Kelli Blalock (https://www.kelliblalock.com/).

 ## Technologies Used
 * JavaScript